nicolasberube/Arzette_Randomizer/Arzette/setup_en.md

 - Upon booting the game, a pop-up will appear asking you for Archipelago connection information.
 This information will be saved under `apconfig.txt` in the save files folder.
 To change connection information, you can either press Y on the title screen, modify the `apconfig.txt` file or delete the `apconfig.txt` file and enter the new information when rebooting the game.

 - Sometimes, the game will not boot if the connection information is wrong.
 If this is the case, delete the `apconfig.txt` file in the save files folder and try again.

+- If you select New Game - or if you did not receive a certain item - just close the game and relaunch it.

+- If you still have problems, you can always manually edit `savedata_rando.ini` to give yourself an item.
+But if you find a way to reproduce that bug, please report it to the Archipelago Discord server or to this project's maintainer.

 ## Uninstall